fbpx

 I could have boxed up the stilettos and toned down my message to score more speaking gigs, but that’s not who I am.

 Even though it initially hurt to not score that speaking gig, to get uninvited, and to be asked to put my book in a brown paper bag, it made me more determined to share my voice, and leverage my story.
-Frustration and determination always strengthens my personal brand.

 Hiding your true self halts business growth and keeps you constantly second-guessing your magic.
-So again I say, if you have to tone down your magic, you are working the wrong crowd.

 XXXO